Homeowners Insurance Premium at Closing

 • Deductible structure for wind or storm damage

-In regions with weather exposure or older infrastructure, these details carry more weight.
+In regions with weather exposure or older infrastructure, these details carry more weight, especially when considering limits around basement flooding coverage and water damage.

 Why is Homeowners Insurance Required at Closing?